-In this tutorial we will create a workflow that runs Presto and Hive queries in coordination with one another.
+In this tutorial you create a workflow that runs Presto and Hive queries in coordination with one another.

 If you haven’t already, start by going through the TD Workflows introductory tutorial

-As a reminder, here is the workflow from the introductory tutorial that we will be modifying.
+As a reminder, here is the workflow from the introductory tutorial that you will be modifying.

 timezone: UTC schedule: daily>: 07:00:00 _export: td: database: workflow_temp +task1: td>: queries/daily_open.sql create_table: daily_open +task2: td>: queries/monthly_open.sql create_table: monthly_open